 Bees provide food that we enjoy.
-They increase crop yield through pollination of our gardens and honey bees make honey.
+They increase crop yield through pollination of our gardens and make honey – all basic honey bee facts.
 But like all living things, bees have needs – what do bees eat?

 All living things need nourishment in some form.
 Honey bees are no exception.
 They require food to survive.

 And because the colony overwinters as a group, food must be stored for the cold months as well.

 Where do they get the carbohydrates, vitamins and minerals needed for survival?

 A healthy bee colony works together to meet the needs of all members of the hive.

 The exact diet of a honey bee depends on the species, the age of the bee and the availability of food.